 Omega-3 fatty acids are important fats that provide many health benefits.

-The most well-known sources of omega-3 fatty acids include fish oil and fatty fish like salmon, trout and tuna.
+The most well-known sources of omega-3 fatty acids are fish oil and fatty fish such as salmon, trout, and tuna.

 ALA is not as active in the body and must be converted to two other forms of omega-3 fatty acids — eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) — to bestow the same health benefits (

 Unfortunately, your body’s ability to convert ALA is limited.
 Only about 5% of ALA is converted to EPA, while less than 0.5% is converted to DHA (